-The focus of this course is on how students use financial information for internal decision-¬-making purposes.
-It is designed for the leader who will be using, rather than producing financial information.
+The focus of this course is on how students use financial information for internal decision-making purposes.
+It is designed for the leaders who will be using, rather than producing, financial information.
 Decision making is an art.
 Good decision makers need to be able to anticipate the alternatives, evaluate the advantages and disadvantages of each, and recognize the tradeoffs inherent in each alternative.
-The course will approach financial decision making using this framework that also overtly includes rigorous stakeholder analysis and implications.
-Stakeholder analysis sometimes leads to controversial decision alternatives, but it is this exercise that will develop the students’ talents for challenging the traditional and finding the balance between stakeholder expectations and creating opportunity for the organization.
+Students in this course will approach financial decision making using this framework that also overtly includes rigorous stakeholder analysis and implications.
+Stakeholder analysis sometimes leads to controversial decision alternatives, but it is this exercise that will develop the students' talents for challenging the traditional and finding the balance between stakeholder expectations and creating opportunity for the organization.
 The objective of this course is for students to apply finance theory and principles to the analysis of important business problems.
 Specific topics will include capital budgeting, cost of capital, real options, capital structure, payout policy, and enterprise valuation.

 Corporate finance managers use a variety of tools when identifying possible alternatives for recommendations on financial management decision making.
 Students in this course use the tools of finance to help managers maximize their firm's value.
 Topics include the time value of money, net present value, internal rate of return, capital budgeting, capital structure, working capital management, multinational concepts, and dividend policy.

-This course builds on Applications in Corporate Finance I and focuses more deeply on contemporary issues and optimal financial decision making.
-Students in this course participate in hands-on demonstrations of how to become more skillful in various financial management environments.
+Students taking this course build on WMBA 6643 and focus more deeply on contemporary issues and optimal financial decision making.
+Students participate in hands-on demonstrations of how to become more skillful in various financial management environments.
 Topics include valuation, advanced capital budgeting, cost of capital, risk, standard deviation, variance, covariance, capital asset pricing model, and beta.
 Additional topics include multinational concepts, leasing, option pricing, derivatives, hedging, and other advanced financial applications.